MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

    When using the OR operator, all conditions must be based on entities included in the relationship path.

-   - You can create multiple rules to create different sets of customer records.
-You can combine groups to include the customers required for your business case.
+   - To create different sets of customer records, create multiple rules.
+To include the customers required for your business case, combine groups.
 To create a new rule, select **Add rule**.
-Specifically, if you can't include an entity in a rule because of the specified relationship path, you have to create a new rule to choose attributes form it.
+Specifically, if you can't include an entity in a rule because of the specified relationship path, create a new rule to choose attributes from it.

       :::image type="content" source="media/segment-rule-grouping.png" alt-text="Add a new rule to a segment and choose the set operator.":::